Getting a Mortgage in Turkey

 Which lenders offer Turkish mortgages?

-HSBC offers mortgages for overseas buyers in Turkish lira, with a maximum LTV of 65% and a 10 year term.
+HSBC offers mortgages for overseas buyers in Turkish lira, with a maximum LTV of 65% and a 10-year term.
 Turkish bank Garanti BBVA offers non-resident mortgages, which can be taken out in lira or indexed to pounds, dollars or euros.
-The maximum term for the loan is 20 years and loans are capped at TL 500,000.
-EU residents are given a LTV of 65%, but if you live in a non EU country you’ll get 50%.
+The maximum term for the loan is 20 years, and loans are capped at TL 500,000.
+EU residents are given an LTV of 65%, but if you live in a non-EU country, you’ll get 50%.

-Finding the right lender for a Turkish mortgage is probably not something to attempt on your own from the UK, not least because of the potential language barriers.
-Your broker will be vital here in helping you find a bank in Turkey that’s open to considering a mortgage application from a UK resident.
-Borrowing from a European bank or an international bank such as HSBC (as outlined in the last paragraph) is also an option.
+Finding the right lender for a Turkish mortgage is probably not something you can attempt on your own from the UK, not least because of the potential language barriers.
+Your broker will be vital here in helping you find a bank in Turkey open to considering a mortgage application from a UK resident.
+Borrowing from a European or international bank such as HSBC (as outlined in the last paragraph) is also an option.

 What interest rate to expect

-Interest rates for mortgages in turkey can be much more volatile than the U.K. Suffice to say then that you should be expecting to pay a much higher interest rate on your mortgage than you would in the UK.
-Rates for non-residents are also likely to be higher than for residents, and you won’t benefit from any of the reduced rate schemes created to boost affordability for locals.
+Interest rates for mortgages in Turkey can be much more volatile than in the U.K. Suffice it to say that you should expect to pay a much higher interest rate on your mortgage than you would in the UK.
+Rates for non-residents are also likely higher than for residents, and you won’t benefit from any of the reduced rate schemes created to boost local affordability.

-Interest rates will also vary depending not only on the lender, but on your circumstances.
+Interest rates will also vary depending on the lender and your circumstances.
 You may also be offered a different rate depending on what currency you take your mortgage in.
-Once you have the right broker in place you can rest assured they will be doing all they can to secure you the most competitive rates.
+Once you have the right broker in place, you can rest assured they will be doing all they can to secure you the most competitive rates.

 Speak to a broker who specialises in Turkish mortgages

-If you’re set on the idea of buying a property in Turkey but need help securing finance, the best thing to do is to speak to a mortgage broker who specialises in Turkish mortgages for foreigners.
-They will have an understanding of the Turkish mortgage market and relationships with lenders, saving you considerable research time.
-They will also be able to shop around and negotiate on your behalf to get you the best deals.
+If you’re set on buying a property in Turkey but need help securing finance, the best thing to do is speak to a mortgage broker who specialises in Turkish mortgages for foreigners.
+They will understand the Turkish mortgage market and relationships with lenders, saving you considerable research time.
+They can also shop around and negotiate on your behalf to get you the best deals.

-Give us a call now on 0808 189 2301 or make an online enquiry and we can take a quick look at your circumstances and find the advisor with the most relevant skills and experience for you.
-We can then arrange a free, no obligation chat, where you can discuss your plans and discover how a broker can help.
+Give us a call now at 0330 818 7026 or make an online enquiry, and we can take a quick look at your circumstances and find the advisor with the most relevant skills and experience for you.
+We can then arrange a free, no-obligation chat where you can discuss your plans and discover how a broker can help.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!